mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-lists.md

-# Working with Lists
+# Working with Arrays

-A list is an ordered collection of zero or more `VARCHAR` values.
+An Array is an ordered collection of zero or more `VARCHAR` values.

 ## Actions